 The purpose of the Appointments Committee is to enable members to play a full role in deciding which persons should be employed as the Council’s most senior officers and to determine terms of employment.

-To consider and decide on applications for the registration of land as a Town or Village Green and applications made to amend the Definitive Map of Public Rights of Way.
+To consider and decide on applications for the registration of land as a Town or Village Green, and applications made to amend the Definitive Map of Public Rights of Way.
+To be responsible for the production and review of the Definitive Map and Statement.

 The role of the Constitution Committee is primarily to keep the Constitution under review to ensure the structures and procedures that it contains continue to promote the effective and efficient administration of the authority and open, accountable decision-making,